+Do an informal analysis

-Do an informal analysis.
-Your own staff are usually well aware of the corruption issues.
+If you work in an organization, you and your colleagues are usually well aware of the corruption issues.
 You can ask a group of them to develop the spectrum of the problems and their relative importance.
 They can use some of the guidance available in this website.
 You may have specialist groups in your organisation with extra knowledge, like internal audit and educational quality audit groups: use them, bring them into this discussion.
 External groups often have relevant knowledge, e.g. civil society groups, school boards, school communities: again, use them and involve them.